mbolli/yubikey/README.md

 ### Installation

-Use the followng command to install the library via Composer:
+Use the following command to install the library via Composer:

 ```
 composer require enygma/yubikey